 The economic impact reaches over $30 million yearly to the local economy.
 Muskegon Bike Time also supports over 20 charities with financial support.

 Muskegon Bike Time offers motorcycle riders beautifully scenic rides along the shores of Lake Michigan and scenic areas throughout West Michigan.
-In addition, attendees experience a wide range of food & beverages, a variety of music venues and concerts from national artists, motorcycle shows, stunt shows and motorcycle vendors.
+In addition, attendees experience a wide range of food & beverages, a variety of music venues, stunt shows and motorcycle vendors.

-Muskegon Bike Time is celebrating its 10th Anniversary in 2016.
+Muskegon Bike Time celebrated its 10th Anniversary in 2016.
 That’s 10 years of great bikes, great rides and great memories.
-The event this year will be held July 14th through the 17th.

 Muskegon has a rich history of motorcycling.
 The first Harley-Davidson® franchise in Muskegon was started by Dan Raymond and his brother Ellis in 1919.
 It was called Raymond Motor & Cycle Company (the franchise is now known as Hot Rod Harley-Davidson®).
 In 1920, the brothers organized the Muskegon Motorcycle Club which became a model for clubs all over the region and is still in existence to this day.